You are here:

 Overview of the STAR Awards:

-In February 2015, NIAMS launched the Supplements to Advance Research, or STAR, awards program to provide additional support for early career-stage investigators.
-The Institute awarded the first three STAR awards in July 2015.
-Supplemental funding provided by the STAR awards allows early-established investigators who have renewed their first NIAMS-funded R01 grant to pursue innovative and high-risk research within the broader scope of a current NIAMS-funded, peer-reviewed research project.
-The award also helps investigators to expand a single, structured research project into a broader multi-faceted research program.
-In July 2016, the NIAMS awarded STAR supplements to five investigators.
+The NIAMS STAR program provides supplemental funding for early-established investigators who have renewed their first NIAMS-funded R01 grant.
+The supplement enables these scientists to pursue innovative and high-risk research within the broader scope of a current NIAMS-funded, peer-reviewed research project.
+It also helps investigators to expand a single, structured research project into a broader multi-faceted research program.
+In 2017, four investigators received NIAMS STAR supplements.
+Previously, NIAMS funded three STAR awards in 2015 and five in 2016.

 To view profiles for the 2015 STAR awardees, visit the 2015 announcement for the STAR program.